The Lean Language Reference

 The highest regular priority for spawned tasks: 8.

-Spawning a task with a priority higher than Task.Priority.max is not an error but will spawn a dedicated worker for the task, see Task.Priority.dedicated.
-Regular priority tasks are placed in a thread pool and worked on according to the priority order.
+Spawning a task with a priority higher than Task.Priority.max is not an error but will spawn a dedicated worker for the task.
+This is indicated using Task.Priority.dedicated.
+Regular priority tasks are placed in a thread pool and worked on according to their priority order.

 🔗def